walrus-chanul-dandeniya/chiral-network/docs/bittorrent-implementation-guide.md

 # BitTorrent Implementation Guideline

-This document provides a detailed guide for implementing BitTorrent support within the Chiral Network.
+This document provides a detailed guide for implementing BitTorrent support within the Chiral Network using the `rqbit` library.
 It expands on the concepts outlined in the main `architecture.md` document and provides a descriptive overview of the implementation process.

 ## Core Concepts